Approximate information maximization for bandit games: Proof of

 \subsection{Auxiliary Lemmas}

 Similarly to the proof of Thompson sampling, the first part of the proof shows that the optimal arm is at least pulled a polynomial number of times with high probability.
-We recall that we assume in this whole section that $\mu_1>\mu_2$. \begin{lemma} For any $b\in(0,1)$, there exists a constant $C_0(b,\Delta_2)$ depending solely on $b$ and $\Delta_2$ such that
+We recall that we denote in this whole section $\maxarms = \arg\max_k \mu_k$. \begin{lemma} There exists a constant $C_0(\pmb{\mu})$ depending solely on the mean vector $\pmb{\mu}$ such that

-\end{lemma} \begin{proof} Let $b\in(0,1)$ and $t_0(b,\Delta_2)$ a large constant that depends solely on $b$ and $\Delta_2$.
-In the remaining of the proof, we assume at some points that $t_0(b,\Delta_2)$ is chosen large enough (but only larger than a threshold depending on $b$ and $\Delta_2$) such that some inequalities hold.
+\end{lemma} \begin{proof} Let $t_0(\pmb{\mu})$ be a large constant that depends solely on $\pmb{\mu}$.
+In the remaining of the proof, we assume at some points that $t_0(\pmb{\mu})$ is chosen large enough (but only larger than a threshold depending on $\pmb{\mu}$) such that some inequalities hold.
+We also assume in the following, without loss of generality, that $\mu_1=\mu^*$, i.e., $1\in\maxarms$.